rashid-afk/stitch-lab/README.md

 ### [→ &nbsp;Open it now &nbsp;·&nbsp; free &nbsp;·&nbsp; no signup&nbsp;](https://stitch.veildetail.co.uk)

-**Made in the UK by [VEIL Detail Co.](https://stitch.veildetail.co.uk)** — because the software that comes with an embroidery machine costs more than the machine.
+**Made in the UK by [VEIL Detail Co.](https://stitch.veildetail.co.uk)** — because sometimes the software that comes with an embroidery machine costs more than the machine...

 </div>